Accelerating universe at the end of time

-where $\smash{l_\infty = (t_\infty / q) \, \e^{- \frac{1}{2} \, \kappa_d \tilde{\gamma} \ttau_\infty}}$ is the initial Hubble scale.
-It is important to stress that, although one may always define a scalar $\smash{\ttau}$ that appears by itself in one scalar-potential term, all scalar-potential terms participate in the cosmological evolution as they fall off over time in the same way and therefore contribute with the same weight to the total energy density.
+where $\smash{l_\infty = (t_\infty / p) \, \e^{- \frac{1}{2} \, \kappa_d \tilde{\gamma} \ttau_\infty}}$ is the initial value.
+It is important to stress that, although one may always define a scalar $\smash{\ttau}$ that appears alone in one scalar-potential term, all scalar-potential terms participate in the cosmological evolution as they fall off over time in the same way and therefore contribute with the same weight to the total energy density.